cybercolombia/cybercolombia.github.io/_pages/summer_school_5.md

 ### Introduction

 <p style="text-align: justify; text-justify: inter-word;">This will be the fifth installment in a series of international schools, organized by Universidad de los Andes and Universidad del Rosario.
-It is aimed at guiding students, researchers, and professionals from private and public sectors through technical talks and training to the use of technologies supporting <i>space exploration</i>, thus stimulating the use of these technologies in Latin America and the world.</p>
+It is aimed at guiding students, researchers, and professionals from private and public sectors through technical talks and training to the use of technologies supporting <b>space exploration</b>, thus stimulating the use of these technologies in Latin America and the world.</p>

 <p style="text-align: justify; text-justify: inter-word;">The school has a special focus on high-performance computing, being this the driving force of several advances for innumerable areas of science, including <i>space exploration</i>.
 Our participants will have the opportunity to learn how to program high-performance computers by developing parallel applications.
 This will be a great opportunity for constructive cooperation with programmers from abroad as well as other fields of interest, under the guidance of worldwide recognized experts in the field.</p>